-The setting of fees, in essence, has parents support those who require waivers and those who do not pay.
+The cost of fee-related programs includes the cost of providing the service, materials, staff resources as well as amounts for those who require waivers and those who do not pay.

+Fees are set to cover the difference between total costs less provincial revenue (if any).
 The CBE actively collects on the accounts that are not paid.